alexsavory/clockworkplugins/hl2rp/README.md

 ----
 I provide support for all my plugins including debuging and installation for plugins which have **webserver** parts.

-You can contact me at: tru@trurascalz.tk
+You can contact me at: http://trurascalz.tk